ahamlinman/hypcast/README.md

 - Host networking enabled with `--net host`, to allow WebRTC connections to the server without NAT traversal (which Hypcast does not support); the `-addr` flag can configure the server port if necessary (default `:9200`)

+Alternatively, if you want to enable hardware accelerated video processing through [VA-API][vaapi] (which the container image does not yet support), you can install and configure GStreamer and gstreamer-vaapi on your own system, then build and run the Hypcast binary yourself with the environment variable `HYPCAST_VIDEO_PIPELINE=vaapi`.
+See the Makefile for details of how to build a Hypcast binary with embedded client assets for convenience.

 **Hypcast is not designed to be exposed to the Internet!** It is expected to run on a fast local network, or _perhaps_ over a private VPN.
 Allowing public